rogeramitchell/BlogPost-TestDrivenAppBuilding/README.md

 Great!
 Let's consider a use case where we have a custom integration with our finance team's ERP system, and see how **Test Driven App Building** can help troubleshoot the root cause.

-Universal Containers has an ERP system that manages customer invoices, and a custom integration pushes this data into Salesforce on a nightly basis. we've noticed that our numbers are not adding up, as the Finance Team suggests invoices are being paid, but the Sales Team still sees unpaid invoices in Salesforce.
+Universal Containers has an ERP system that manages customer invoices, and a custom integration pushes this data into Salesforce on a nightly basis.
+We've noticed that our numbers are not adding up, as the Finance Team suggests invoices are being paid, but the Sales Team still sees unpaid invoices in Salesforce.
 What happened?
 Is the integration not working?
 Did someone change the integration jobs, or did someone change something in Salesforce?

 Custom integrations may not involve any Apex code, and may rely upon the existing set of APIs provided by Salesforce.
 We're a bit in the dark here.